carpentries/instructor-training/_episodes/15-live.md

 ## Live Coding Top 10

 Below follow ten tips to help you get started with effective live coding.
-After comparing and contrasting the 'done poor' and 'done right' videos, most of these will already be familiar.
+After comparing and contrasting the 'done poorly' and 'done right' videos, most of these will already be familiar.

 ### Be Seen and Heard